Meet your SEO: Michael J. Kovis

 Lol, JUST KIDDING!

-The rest is history! :D
+The rest is history! 😀

-so, guys, here is Michael J. Kovis.
-Michael is the web and SEO manager for eQuoteMD and the Keane Insurance Group.
-He also does some good rants over twitter, and for me it’s always a plus :) You can see Michael in the picture below.
+so, guys, here is Michael J. KovisMichael is the founder and CEO of TK421 Digital.
+He also does some good rants over twitter, and for me it’s always a plus 🙂 You can see Michael in the picture below.
 You have to guess who Michael is in this photo.
 Tip: he is not the one in the middle.

 so ready for another episode of the “Meet your SEO” series?
 Let’s go.